 - This theory lacks observation and testing skills.
 Vygotsky mentioned that social interaction is an important aspect of learning and growth in children but methods are not mentioned.
 Definition of social skills and environment is mentioned without highlighting the methods to achieve it.

-- Social learning is associated with the cognitive growth.
-Learners acquire knowledge by active involvement and participation.
-Children are slow learners and have a slow paced cognitive abilities but this factor has not been counted in Vygotsky’s theory.
+- Social learning is associated with cognitive growth.
+Learners acquire knowledge through active involvement and participation.
+Children are slow learners and have a slow-paced cognitive ability but this factor has not been counted in Vygotsky’s theory.

 - Social interaction helps in cognitive abilities may not be true for introverts.
 Training and development cannot even help them to develop cognitive skills of development.
-Gentics has not been considered as a factor in cognitive abilities of a child.
-Other than social influences, age of a child also decides the learning development process.
+Genetics has not been considered as a factor in the cognitive abilities of a child.
+Other than social influences, the age of a child also decides the learning development process.
 Vygotsky never elaborated on this concept.

 Bruner’s Theory of Cognitive Development in children

-Bruner was a child psychologist who studied the mindset of children and their behaviour.
-Key features of Bruner’s Child Development theory are :-
+Bruner was a child psychologist who studied the mindset of children and their behavior.
+Key features of Bruner’s Child Development theory are:-

-- Syllabus was constructed to enhance the problem solving skills of children and help them to learn through self discovery.
+- The syllabus was constructed to enhance the problem-solving skills of children and help them to learn through self-discovery.

 - Children can self inquire and question concepts and can learn through their own practical experiences of their life.

-- It takes into account child’s point of view and syllabus is constructed on the basis of level of understanding of children.
+- It takes into account the child’s point of view and the syllabus is constructed on the basis of the level of understanding of children.

-- Culture plays a pivotal role in shaping their views and intellectual development of children.
+- Culture plays a pivotal role in shaping the views and intellectual development of children.

-- Children are capable of understanding subjects at any age under spiral curriculum.
+- Children are capable of understanding subjects at any age under a spiral curriculum.

 Models of Bruner’s Cognitive Representation in children

 This model of Bruner’s cognitive development in children is divided into three stages.
 First is the enactive stage of development which is a representation of actions.
-Second is the image based learning and third is the symbolic use of words and language to share experiences.
+The second is image-based learning and the third is the symbolic use of words and language to share experiences.

 Enactive Stage of Cognitive Development in children (0-1) age group

 This is the first stage of cognitive development in children.
-Child does a particular action knowing what it would result or outcome.
+The child does a particular action knowing what it would result or outcome.
 He represents thoughts through his physical actions.
-He is not knowledgeable enough and aware to understand and differentiate between the good and bad action.
+He is not knowledgeable enough and aware to understand and differentiate between good and bad action.
 It is an object’s storage of information and the internal representation of the same.